 Travel back up Lake Road to the T junction and turn right on the A593, passing through Coniston village towards Ambleside.
-Approx 2 miles out of Coniston is Yew Tree Farm on the left which is a picture book farm and setting once owned by Beatrix Potter.
+Beyond the village, the road passes through the attractive Yewdale valley with craggy and wooded hills on each side.
+Approx 2 miles out of Coniston is Yew Tree Farm on the left, which is a picture book farm and setting, once owned by Beatrix Potter.
 The farmhouse was used as the double for Hill Top in the 2006 film ‘Miss Potter’.
-It is now a guest house.
-Approx 0.3 miles past the farm is Yew Tree Tarn which is man made in a lovely setting.
+The farm now offers Herdwick sheep experiences where you can get up close to these popular animals.
+Just beyond the farm is Glen Mary Bridge National Trust car park on the right and just beyond that on the left is Yew Tree Tarn which is man made in a lovely setting.
 There is a small layby to pull in and admire the view.
 Continue along the A593 which soon climbs over a small summit and approx 0.7 miles beyond that take the left turn towards Elterwater.
 This minor road descends sharply before levelling out alongside the River Brathay.
 You can park on the roadside here to access the impressive Colwith Force waterfall.
 A short but quite rough footpath leads to the waterfall, over the stile on the left.

-Continue over the River Brathay and just beyond take the left turn to Little Langdale.
-The road generally climbs for approx 1 mile before reaching the hamlet of Little Langdale with the traditional looking Three Shires Inn on the right.
+Continue over the River Brathay and, just beyond, take the left turn to Little Langdale.
+The road generally climbs through trees for approx 1 mile before reaching the hamlet of Little Langdale with the traditional looking Three Shires Inn on the right.
 Beyond this the road becomes quite narrow and twisty but the views are magnificent over Little Langdale valley, surrounding mountains and Little Langdale Tarn on the left.
 You can certainly appreciate the remote beauty of this valley.
-Not far beyond the Tarn, cross a cattle grid and take the right fork in the road towards Blea Tarn.
+Not far beyond the tarn, cross a cattle grid and take the right fork in the road towards Blea Tarn.
 The road climbs quite steeply in places, again with fabulous views.
-After approx 0.7 miles cross another cattle grid and Blea Tarn car park is immediately on the right.
+After approx 0.7 miles, cross another cattle grid and Blea Tarn car park is immediately on the right.

 Distance: 20.3 miles